K-medoids

-The medoid of a cluster is defined as the object in the cluster whose average dissimilarity to all the objects in the cluster is minimal, that is, it is a most centrally located point in the cluster.
+The medoid of a cluster is defined as the object in the cluster whose sum (and, equivalently, the average) of dissimilarities to all the objects in the cluster is minimal, that is, it is a most centrally located point in the cluster.
+Unlike certain objects used by other algorithms, the medoid is an actual point in the cluster.

+As every point is typically assigned to its nearest medoid, the method (similar to k-means) does not work well if clusters vary significantly in diameter.
+If clusters vary in diameter or shape, other clustering method such as Gaussian mixture modeling or density-based clustering may work better.

 Algorithms

 In general, the k-medoids problem is NP-hard to solve exactly.
-As such, many heuristic solutions exist.
+As such, multiple heuristics to optimize this problem exist.

 Partitioning Around Medoids (PAM)

-PAM uses a greedy search which may not find the optimum solution, but it is faster than exhaustive search.
+PAM uses a greedy search method which may not find the optimum solution, but is faster than exhaustive search.
 It works as follows: